rileydakota/minikube-security-lab/README.md

 cat ~/.kube/config
 ```

 As part of the lab setup, a client certificate and key were configured in your Kubeconfig to be able to access minikube.
 This is okay for a lab environment, but not ideal in the real world.
-Kubernetes has a number of options for [authentication](https://kubernetes.io/docs/reference/access-authn-authz/authentication/), and the managed Kubernetes offerings use their respective cloud provider credentials for authentication.
+Kubernetes has a number of options for [authentication](https://kubernetes.io/docs/reference/access-authn-authz/authentication/), and the managed Kubernetes offerings use their respective cloud provider credentials for authentication ([GKE](https://cloud.google.com/kubernetes-engine/docs/how-to/api-server-authentication), [EKS](https://docs.aws.amazon.com/eks/latest/userguide/create-kubeconfig.html), [AKS](https://learn.microsoft.com/en-us/azure/aks/enable-authentication-microsoft-entra-id#access-your-enabled-cluster)).

 Kubernetes applications and configurations are expressed via "Resources".
 We can view what types of resources are available on the cluster using the api-resources command: